Listen to an audio file of this tool.

 - Ask key questions to prompt thinking.
 You could ask: “You are going to see Julie today.
 Do you remember what you can do to assert your feelings?”

-- Learn about development.
-Each new age and stage will present differing challenges and along with them, stress, frustrations, and anger.
-So, becoming informed regularly about what developmental milestones your child/teen is working toward will offer you empathy and patience.
+- Learn about your child’s/teen’s development.
+Each new age presents different challenges.
+Being informed about your child’s/teen’s developmental milestones will offer you empathy and patience.

 - Reflect on outcomes.
 You could say, “Seems like you couldn’t get to sleep last night because you were feeling angry about our argument.
 How did it impact your day at school?
 What could we do tonight to help?”